-For more information about Dr. Banthia, please click the following:
+For more information about Dr. Banthia and his research please see the following:

 Project-Based Learning in Civil Engineering Materials